SkyeGunasekaran/CMPM118-NCG/syllabi/education.md

 ## Grading

-* **Homework (30%):** Bi-weekly coding assignments in pytorch based on selected class material.
+* **Homework (30%):** Bi-weekly coding assignments in PyTorch based on selected class material.
 * **Weekly Quizzes (30%):** Due at the end of each week, will test your comprehension of the reading materials and lecture slides.
-* **Final Project (40%):** A flexible experience consisting of either a coding challenge (e.g., on Kaggle), a novel research project with the goal of publication, or contribute to open-source by creating a tutorial or tool.
+* **Final Project & Presentation (40%):** A flexible experience consisting of either a coding challenge (e.g., on Kaggle), a novel research project with the goal of publication, or contribute to open-source by creating a tutorial or tool.

 ## Schedule
 | Week | Topics | Readings |